kdm9/2016-bodega-gbs/text/KDM_GBS-background-workflow.rst

 The information which any sequencing experiment generates is useless without well curated metadata.
 This sounds self-evident, however in our experience most issues that arise during the analysis of GBS data are caused but incorrect or missing metadata.
-The sample names associated with our samples are available `here </samples.axe>`_  (pre-formatted in the format Axe requires).
+The sample names associated with our sample barcodes have been pre-curated and are in the file ``Emel-lb1234.axe``.

 Quality Control